1969 Huanchaca street scandal: History

 The press reports indicate that elements had also been found that would indicate supposed participation of the assistants in activities of the Movimiento de Izquierda Revolucionaria (MIR), since in the house were some portraits of Che Guevara and a sketchbook containing the expressions «Latin American Colony Antofagasta 69» («Colonia latinoamericana Antofagasta 69») and «For a great Latin American homeland» («Por una gran patria latinoamericana»).

 The 24 detainees were taken to the Sixth Police Station on Baquedano street, where they remained all day Sunday without being allowed to change their clothes.
-At 8:30 on 16 June, the 24 detainees were transferred from the police station to the First Criminal Court of Antofagasta to be formalized; on that occasion, the only woman in the group was released —Rita López Muñoz, who had indicated that she only arrived at the scene to hand over four wigs—; at 1:00 p.m. the judge allowed the 9 detainees who were dressed in women's clothes to change their costumes, and at 1:30 p.m. of the same day the 23 detainees were transferred to the city jail.
+At 8:30 on 16 June, the 24 detainees were transferred from the police station to the First Criminal Court of Antofagasta to be formalized; on that occasion, the only cisgender woman in the group was released —Rita López Muñoz, who had indicated that she only arrived at the scene to hand over four wigs—; at 1:00 p.m. the judge allowed the 9 detainees who were dressed in women's clothes to change, and at 1:30 p.m. of the same day the 23 detainees were transferred to the city jail.
 About 1,500 (according to El Mercurio de Antofagasta) and more than 3,000 (according to La Estrella del Norte) crowded outside the courts to observe and insult the detainees; a caravan of approximately 30 vehicles followed the police van that was taking the detainees to the prison, honking their horns.

 During the afternoon of 16 June, 2 detainees were released for lack of merit, while another 12 were released on the morning of the following day.
-Finally, the 9 homosexuals who were still detained, and who were the ones who had been caught dressed dressed in feminine clothes, were accused of offenses against morality and good customs and declared criminals, remaining in the Antofagasta Public Prison until 2 July, the date on which the Court of Appeals granted them conditional release on bail, upon payment of 450 escudos, after the allegations made by the lawyer Hugo Soto.
+Finally, the 9 transgender women who were still detained, were accused of offenses against morality and good customs and declared criminals, remaining in the Antofagasta Public Prison until 2 July, the date on which the Court of Appeals granted them conditional release on bail, upon payment of 450 escudos, after the allegations made by the lawyer Hugo Soto.
 After their release, the detainees indicated that during the period in which they were arrested they suffered various abuses and ill-treatment.